hieple7985/master_me/ideas/games/game-03-elu-elements-forge.md

  - Shadow + Earth -> **Curse Orb** (weaken boss shield / reduce blocker strength)

  ### How crafting works (fixed recipe, auto-craft)
+ - Player selects up to **2 active recipes** (2 recipe slots) before/within the level
- - Matching raw tiles charges their **element meter**
+ - Matching raw tiles charges their **element meters**
- - When a recipe condition is met, the orb is auto-crafted onto the board
+ - When a selected recipe condition is met, the orb is auto-crafted onto the board
  - Orbs appear on board as a special tile and trigger when matched/activated

  ## Boss set-piece (objective-based)